Frederick1989/mcp-chat-ai-dev-sec-ops/README.md

-# UFC Q&A Chatbot with DevSecOps Practices
+# Q&A Chatbot with DevSecOps Practices

 A FastAPI-based question-answering system about UFC champions and GOAT discussions, demonstrating modern DevSecOps practices and secure containerization.